"Security vs. Interoperability" Arguments: An Analytical Framework: Our Taxonomy

-When considering interoperating systems that are currently not technically interoperable, there are contexts in which preserving security alongside interoperation requires that some aspect of the company's product be non-trivially changed.
-How to change the product to preserve the security guarantees currently offered by the company's product, while also supporting interoperation, may or may not be clear.
+\paragraph{Security Engineering Concerns} When considering introducing interoperation to systems that are not technically interoperable, preserving security alongside interoperation may require that some aspect of the company's product or architecture be non-trivially changed.
+How to change systems to preserve the security guarantees currently offered, while also supporting interoperation, may or may not be clear based on existing techniques.

 In such contexts, companies may raise concerns about the costs and engineering challenges that would be required to preserve security while supporting interoperability.
 We call these \emph{security engineering concerns}.